2022 New Student Orientation for LL.M.s, S.J.D.s and Exchange Students

 Important to Note

-• Add/Drop Period starts August 20 at noon and ends September 6 at 4 p.m.
+• Add/Drop Period ends September 5 at 9 a.m.
 Detailed instructions about the add/drop process will be sent via email.

 • Homework before first class: Most courses have required readings for the first class.
 Check Canvas for reading assignments required for each class.

 • Books: Students can purchase or rent books from the Law School's Courts and Commerce Bookstore.
-Please refer to Dean Vito’s email with instructions (to be sent in July) on how to order your books.
-For book order questions email Larry Rambo after July 18, 2022.
+Please refer to Dean Vito’s email with instructions (to be sent in July after academic advising meetings) on how to order your books.
+For book order questions email Larry Rambo.
+Books should be ordered after the course registration lottery.

 University of Virginia School of Law, 580 Massie Road, Charlottesville, Virginia